murexrobotics/docs/src/elec/onboarding/welcome.md

   - Wire to board: connects wires to PCBs
   - Board to board: connects PCBs to PCBs
   - Wire to wire: ...connects wires to wires...
+- Breakout/Breaking [component] out: making a pin or function (usually of an IC) easier to access through a connector (usually 2.54 mm pitch header pins)
+- Production files: the complete set of files generated from an EDA (like KiCAD), usually with a Gerber zip and BOM/CPL files if necessary.
+  - Check [PCB Design](./pcb-design.md) for more info

 How do you get started with electronics?
 In the modern, Internet-equipped days, YouTube is an amazing place to start.

 - [Great Scott](https://www.youtube.com/playlist?list=PLAROrg3NQn7cyu01HpOv5BWo217XWBZu0)
 - [Colin's Lab](https://www.youtube.com/playlist?list=PLECC9C55893C696A7)
 - [Electroboom](https://www.youtube.com/@ElectroBOOM)